 Uhmm… Thanks.
 What the hell is that?

 That, my friends, is Unix time.
 What may look like a random sequence of numbers is actually the exact number of seconds that have passed since January 1st 1970 00:00 UTC .
 This is how Bubble, and many other frameworks, saves datetime.

 Displayed time is how Bubble shows you a given datetime.
 If you think about it, you can’t display the current time without knowing the time zone, right?
 So Bubble takes 1609336641913 and formats it as a string of text on the screen as 30 Dec 2020, 17:57 using the time zone Asia/Dubai.
 That conversion also implies that Bubble has converted your date into text, no longer easily editable.

 Knowing that Bubble stores a static number instead of the actual month, day and time tells us a few things:

 Bubble doesn’t save a time zone

-If Bubble takes a constant datetime (January 1st 1970 00:00) in a constant time zone (UTC) and adds 1609336641913 milliseconds to it to find a specific point in time and then saves that value, it follows that Bubble doesn’t care what time zone you want to work in.
+If Bubble takes a constant datetime (January 1st 1970 00:00) in a constant time zone (UTC) and adds 1609336641913 seconds to it to find a specific point in time and then saves that value, it follows that Bubble doesn’t care what time zone you want to work in.
 Many-a-time have I seen the question “Yeah, but how do I make Bubble save the time in timezone X?” asked online, and the answer is – you don’t.
 You can display a timestamp formatted in a specific time zone, but the saved value remains an absolute number.

 There is no date and time – only time

-Knowing that we’re looking at an exact amount of milliseconds from a particular time also makes another fact suddenly obvious: Bubble doesn’t save a date and/or a time – it always saves both (or none of them, depending on how you see it).
+Knowing that we’re looking at an exact amount of seconds from a particular time also makes another fact suddenly obvious: Bubble doesn’t save a date and/or a time – it always saves both (or none of them, depending on how you see it).
 You may choose to only display a date or a time, but they’re both saved no matter what you do.